-We have a portfolio of 77 farmland investments, including farms, mortgages, and lines of credit.
-This portfolio covers 45 counties across 15 different states.
-The biggest investment class of the portfolio is owned farmland, with 42 farms owned as of the date of this amended offering circular with 2 successful divestitures since Iroquois Valley's inception.
-As of the date of this offering circular, we have a total of 31 mortgage loan investments in the current portfolio.
-Recently we started growing a new segment of our investment portfolio: operating lines of credit.
-We currently have provided four (4) operating lines of credit to farmers, comprising approximately 1% of our total portfolio by value.
+As of the date of this offering circular we have a portfolio of 97 farmland investments, including farms, mortgages, and lines of credit.
+This portfolio covers 48 counties across 15 different states.
+The biggest investment class of the portfolio is owned farmland, with 48 farms owned as of the date of this offering circular with three (3) successful divestitures since Iroquois Valley's inception.
+As of the date of this offering circular, we have a total of 41 mortgage loan investments in the current portfolio.
+In 2019 we started growing a new segment of our investment portfolio: operating lines of credit.
+As of the date of this amended offering circular we now have provided eight (8) operating lines of credit to farmers, comprising approximately 2.7% of our total portfolio by value.